manticoresoftware/manticoresearch/docs/replication.rst

 - certification based replication

-To use replication with the daemon:
+To use replication in Manticore search:

 - the daemon should be built with replication support (enabled in the `builds Manticore provides <https://manticoresearch.com/downloads/>`_)